 Tips for Including Cottage Cheese in Your Diet

 Cottage cheese is a versatile food that pairs well with a variety of flavors and textures.
+Still, you might be asking, how many times a week should you eat cottage cheese to get the most out of these combinations?
 Whether you’re using it as a snack, a meal ingredient, or a topping, there are countless ways to enjoy this nutrient-rich cheese while maintaining balance in your diet.

 Pairing with Fruits and Vegetables